-The first REIT in the country sees opportunities in office and industrial assets and stressed the importance of corporate governance.
+The first REIT in the Philippines sees opportunities in office and industrial assets and stressed the importance of corporate governance.

 The Philippine government announced the establishment of a revised framework for real estate investment trusts (REITs) in January 2020.
 Shortly after, Ayala Land – one of the Philippines largest property development firms – said it planned to form Ayala REIT (AREIT) as the country’s first REIT.